aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 #### Changing ownership

-The `chown` command changes ownership of a file to the specified user, but you might have to have to use the `sudo` command to override if you get permission denied errors.
+The `chown` command changes ownership of a file to the specified user

 ```bash
 chown <username>:<groupname> <file-or-folder>